This post contains affiliate links.

 Not only that, but we’ll take a look at why a “slow and steady” path to your first million might be a better route and why becoming a multi-millionaire might be necessary to hit your true goal.

-When thinking of the millionaire lifestyle, an image of Leonardo DiCaprio might just come to mind.
+When thinking of the million dollar club lifestyle, an image of Leonardo DiCaprio might just come to mind.

 No, we’re not talking about The Revenant here… We’re thinking of the lavish parties, fancy cars, and exorbitant lifestyles of the characters played by DiCaprio in The Great Gatsby or The Wolf of Wall Street.